decentralized-hse/practice/05-mixnets/README.md

 Here we propose an uber-paranoid message-passing mixnet where participants are not aware of senders or recipients of messages (which is commonplace), but also of the network's topology.
-The only indormation a participant has is the following:
+The only information a participant has is the following:

  1. entry points to connect to the network,
  2. public keys of their contacts.